-

 Here are 8 ways to start breaking free from the idea of always having to stay strong:

-- Embrace your vulnerability—it is great to show that you are vulnerable with emotions.
-Too often, we worry that being vulnerable makes us look weak, and that is further from the truth.
-Being vulnerable helps us connect with ourselves and gives us room to express our emotions and stop hiding them.
+- Embrace your vulnerability– too often, we worry that being vulnerable makes us look weak, and that is further from the truth.
+Being vulnerable helps us connect with ourselves and allows black women to express our emotions.

-- Schedule time for rest– the strong black woman image doesn’t give Afro-Caribbean women room to rest and this may relate to living in African households where you had to do something if not our parents would give us something to do.
+- Schedule time for rest– the strong black woman image doesn’t give Afro-Caribbean women room to rest and this may relate to living in African households where you had to do something.
 In some African households rest is not prioritised enough and we underestimate the power of rest.
-ABC talks about how a black artist and poet called Tricia Hershey created the Nap ministry in the USA to help black women hit pause and take a nap.
+ABC talks about how a black artist and poet called Tricia Hershey created the Nap ministry in the USA to help black women hit a pause and take a nap.
 The nap ministry explores the power of naps through community workshops, nap sessions and lectures.

 - Go on solo dates– this has been trending on social media of women taking themselves out on dates.
 This is a great way to get to know yourself beyond the stereotype.
 This is another self-care activity to do by yourself and there is nothing wrong with treating yourself.